+353-1-416-8900REST OF WORLD

 Short Bowel Syndrome Epidemiology

-The short bowel syndrome epidemiology chapter in the report provides historical as well as forecasted epidemiology segmented by prevalent cases of home parenteral nutrition (HPN), diagnosed prevalent cases of short bowel syndrome, age-specific cases of short bowel syndrome, gender-specific cases of short bowel syndrome, etiology-specific cases of short bowel syndrome in the 7MM covering the United States, EU4 countries (Germany, France, Italy, and Spain), United Kingdom, and Japan from 2019 to 2032.
+The short bowel syndrome epidemiology chapter in the report provides historical as well as forecasted epidemiology segmented by prevalence of home parenteral nutrition (HPN) use, diagnosed prevalent cases of short bowel syndrome, age-specific cases of short bowel syndrome, gender-specific cases of short bowel syndrome, etiology-specific cases of short bowel syndrome in the 7MM covering the United States, EU4 countries (Germany, France, Italy, and Spain), United Kingdom, and Japan from 2020 to 2034.

 • Short bowel syndrome is more common in females as compared to males.
-In the United States, more than 67% of females are diagnosed with short bowel syndrome.
+In the United States, more than 67% of short bowel syndrome patients were female.

 Short Bowel Syndrome Drug Chapters

-The drug chapter segment of the Short Bowel Syndrome report encloses a detailed analysis of the marketed and the late-stage (Phase III) pipeline drug.
+The drug chapter segment of the Short Bowel Syndrome report encloses a detailed analysis of the marketed and the late-stage (Phase III and II) pipeline drug.
 The marketed drugs segment encloses GATTEX/REVESTIVE (Takeda).
-Furthermore, the current key players for the upcoming emerging drugs include VectivBio/Ironwood (apraglutide), Zealand Pharma (glepaglutide), Hanmi Pharmaceuticals (HM15912), and others.
+Furthermore, the current key players for the upcoming emerging drugs include VectivBio/Ironwood (apraglutide), Zealand Pharma (glepaglutide), Hanmi Pharmaceutical (HM15912), and others.
 The drug chapter also helps understand the short bowel syndrome clinical trial details, expressive pharmacological action, agreements and collaborations, approval and patent details, and the latest news and press releases.

 Marketed Drugs